 - 4.1 The Accounts and Audit (England) Regulations 2011 set out the requirements for the accounts and audit of certain public bodies.
 One of the requirements is for the statement of accounts to be approved by a resolution of a Committee and for the Chair to sign the accounts.
-The latest date for approval is 30 September 2014. - 4.2 To enable the accounts to be signed by the due date and to encourage a robust review of the accounts, full Council has delegated the approval to this Committee. - 4.3 This report deals with the Council's accounts as published in the required statutory format.
+The latest date for approval is 30 September 2015. - 4.2 To enable the accounts to be signed by the due date and to encourage a robust review of the accounts, full Council has delegated the approval to this Committee. - 4.3 This report deals with the Council's accounts as published in the required statutory format.
 The focus of the report is on recording all the assets and liabilities of the Council rather than a comparison with the original budget plans for the year.
-A summary of the outturn for 2013/2014 comparing actual expenditure against approved budgets was considered by Cabinet in July.
+A summary of the outturn for 2014/2015 comparing actual expenditure against approved budgets was considered by Cabinet in July.

-5. Statement of Accounts 2013/14
+5. Statement of Accounts 2014/15

-- 5.1 The 2013/2014 Statement of Accounts is attached as Appendix 1 and includes a brief explanation of the purpose of each section (see pages 2 to 3). - 5.2 The statement of accounts is a very technical document and is not easy to understand.
-The main points from the accounts are set out below: - 5.2.1 Presentation of the Comprehensive Income and Expenditure Account differs in a number of respects from that used for budget monitoring and outturn reporting to Cabinet and Performance Monitoring Scrutiny Panel.
+- 5.1 The 2014/2015 Statement of Accounts is attached as Appendix 1 and includes a brief explanation of the purpose of each section (see pages 2 to 3). - 5.2 The statement of accounts is a very technical document and is not easy to understand.
+The main points from the accounts are set out below: - Presentation of the Comprehensive Income and Expenditure Account differs in a number of respects from that used for budget monitoring and outturn reporting to Cabinet.
 Performance is summarised by services as defined by CIPFA rather than by portfolios or directorates.
 In addition, General Fund and Housing Revenue Fund performance is combined.
 This is intended to allow easier comparison between local authorities.
-The segmental reporting note (note 26) provides a bridge between the budget and the financial statements. - 5.2.2 The gross revenue expenditure on services in the year was £124.8 million.
-Income attributable directly to services was £113.7 million, resulting in a net cost of services of £11.1 million.
-After grants, investment income and other income and expenditure, the Comprehensive Income and Expenditure Account records a surplus of £11.2 million.
+The segmental reporting note (note 26) provides a bridge between the budget and the financial statements. - The gross revenue expenditure on services in the year was £129.1 million.
+Income attributable directly to services was £115.1 million, resulting in a net cost of services of £14.0 million.
+After grants, investment income and other income and expenditure, the Comprehensive Income and Expenditure Account records a deficit of £4.1 million.
 However, this excludes a number of accounting adjustments that are recorded in the Movement in Reserves Statement (MiRS).
-More details of these transactions are provided in note 6 on pages 48 to 52 of the accounts. - 5.2.3 The MiRS shows a decrease in the General Fund balance before transfers to earmarked reserves of £0.07 million (page 24).
+More details of these transactions are provided in note 6 on pages 45 to 49 of the accounts. - The MiRS shows a decrease in the General Fund balance after transfers from earmarked reserves of £0.8 million (page 21).
 Note 7 details the contributions to, and use of, earmarked reserves.
-The Council's total usable reserves have increased during the year from £82.9 million to £100.7 million. - 5.2.4 The Balance Sheet (pages 27 28) shows that the Council's total assets less liabilities have increased by £25.5 million to £403.9 million.
-The main reasons for this are: - A surplus on the Major Repairs Reserve of £9.3 million to be used for future investment in housing stock. - An increase in the Capital Receipts Reserve of £7.9 million to be used to fund new capital expenditure, £4.3m of which is restricted to expenditure on new affordable housing. - A deferred capital receipt of £5.3 million for the Forge Wood development.
-This has been calculated by discounting the £6.5 million guaranteed minimum land payment over 10 years.
+The Council's total usable reserves have decreased during the year from £100.7 million to £90.4 million. - 5.6 The Balance Sheet (pages 24 25) shows that the Council's total assets less liabilities have increased by £27.1 million to £431.0 million.
+The main reason for this is the revaluations of fixed assets of £39.7 million.